BookOps-CAT/Connexion-Macros/README.md

 3. After selecting the macro, click run.

 ### Mapping Macros to User Tools
-After setting up a user profile(s) users can map macros to shortcuts and add them to the toolbar.
+After setting up a profile users can map macros to shortcuts and add them to the toolbar.

 ![user-tools](https://github.com/BookOps-CAT/Connexion-Macros/blob/main/media/user-tools.png)